chriskrycho/v5.chriskrycho.com/site/journal/2020/Understanding args in Glimmer Components.md

 console.log(args.name()); // "C. D. Krycho"
 ```

 Unfortunately, as you can see from the example, you have to call `args.age()` as a function to make this work.
-To work around this, the template layer actually creates a proxy which intercepts requests for properties and executed the thunk if there is one:
+To work around this, the template layer actually creates a [Proxy](http://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) which intercepts requests for properties and evaluates the corresponding thunk if there is one:

 ```js
 class ArgsHandler {